peter-ajb/git_practice/BASH_problem_solutions/README.txt

 - `mount_check.sh`
   Checks if a specific device is mounted; prints a message if not.

-- `sedcoms.sh`
-  Uses `sed` to replace and modify specific lines in a file.

 - `tps_reports3.sh`
   Takes inputs, produces an email format based on that.